break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

  */
 ```

-You should now see a new section in controls tab called "CSS Custom Properties" with our properties listed.
-Let's add some default values.
+We should now see a new section in controls tab called "CSS Custom Properties" with our properties listed.
+Let's add some default values to our story's default export.

 ```ts
 export default {